trueheart78/trueheart78.com/games.md

 - Bloodborne (PS4) [unplayed]
 - Dark Souls II: Scholar of the First Sin (PS4) [unplayed]
 - Divinity: Original Sin (PS4) [unplayed]
-- Fallout 4 (PS4) [playing]
-  - Nephews are visiting and enjoy watching/playing it, so taking my level 48 through to the end as the Institute director.
-  - Survival mode was me dying at lvl 6 to single bullets, as well as 2 hits from a baby bloatfly, and left me with hours of lost progress.
 - Final Fantasy X/X-2 HD Remastered (PS4) [playing]
   - X-2 has gotten a lil boring, but still fun.
   - Stratgey guide on route.
 I'd like to see this through.